Community and Support

 We are here to help you get settled in Prague

 Accommodation after Your TEFL Course

 Most people initial use our short term accommodation for the month of the course.
 If they plan to stay in Prague after the course they will then look for long-term accommodation once they are here in Prague.
-Often people will meet with others on the course who they will then arrange a flat share with.
+Often, people will meet with others on the course with whom they will then arrange a flat share.

 Do I need a visa to enter and work in the Czech Republic?

-If you are from the USA, Australia, New Zealand or Canada or the EU you can enter the Czech Republic as a tourist without a visa in order to do the course.
+If you are from the USA, Australia, New Zealand, Canada or the EU, you can enter the Czech Republic as a tourist without a visa in order to do the course.
 If you are from a country other than listed above, please check here to see if you require a visa to enter the Czech Republic.

 We are dedicated to helping you find a teaching job after the course

 We’ll also assist you with creating a CV and cover-letter then prepare you for job interviews.
-We have many job search resources so you’ll be able to find information such as salaries, benefits, and cost of living information in different countries.
+We have many job-search resources in which you’ll be able to find information such as salaries, benefits, and cost of living information in different countries.

-If you are interested in teaching internationally, we have over 3,500 graduates who have taught in 60+ countries worldwide!
+If you are interested in teaching internationally, we have more than 3,500 graduates who have taught in 60+ countries worldwide!